What is the 2-3 zone defense in basketball?

 In other words, a team with multiple three-point shooters can simply reverse the ball along the perimeter and eventually wait for an opening to shoot three-pointers as the zone shifts from side to side.

-What are key principles to consider for the 2-3 zone defense
+What are general principles of 2-3 zone defense?

 Limit or prevent low post touches